Austro-Hungarian occupation of Serbia: Administration and governance

 Shortly after the retreat of the Royal Serbian Army, the country was divided into three zones.
 The Austro-Hungarian occupational zone stretched from the region west of the Morava Valley to the Macedonian frontier, and included Belgrade.
 Bulgaria gained the whole of Serbian Macedonia, as well as the areas east of the Morava, and Southern Serbia between Kosovo and the Danube River.
 A German control zone was established in the area east of the Velika Morava, the Južna Morava in Kosovo and the Vardar Valley.
 The Germans took control of all railways, mines, forestry, and agricultural resources in Serbia.

 The Military General Governorate of Serbia and its districts.

 On 1 January 1916, the Austro-Hungarian High Command (Armeeoberkommando; AOK) ordered the formation of the Military General Governorate of Serbia (Militärgeneralgouvernement in Serbien; MGG/S), with Belgrade as its administrative centre.
-The Austro-Hungarian occupation zone was divided into thirteen approximately equal districts (Kreise), which were then divided into sixty-four boroughs (Brezirke), with the city of Belgrade as its own district.
+The Austro-Hungarian occupation zone was divided into thirteen approximately equal districts (Kreise), which were then divided into sixty-four boroughs (Bezirke), with the city of Belgrade as its own district.
 The occupational administration was subordinate to the AOK under General Franz Conrad von Hötzendorf, and later under Generaloberst Arthur Arz von Straußenburg.
 The Military Governorate was headed by a General Governor with the rank of a corps commander.

 The first governor-general, Johann Graf Salis-Seewis, an ethnic Croat with experience fighting insurgents in Macedonia, had served as the commander of the 42nd Devil's Division after Sarkotić.
 Salis-Seewis was appointed to the position in late 1915 by Emperor Franz Joseph, officially taking office on 1 January 1916.
 The historian and Balkan specialist Lajos Thallóczy was appointed as the Military General Governorate's civilian commissioner, as well as Salis-Seewis's deputy.
 Thallóczy arrived in Belgrade on 17 January 1916.

 With the Austrians in charge of the military, the civilian administration was mostly made up of Hungarians and Croats.
 Four administrative departments were set up: military, economic, judicial, and political, with the latter, which had its own intelligence and police forces, under former Devil's Division officer and future Ustaše (Note: Both Sarkotić and Salis-Seewis joined the ranks of the fascist, Croatian nationalist Ustaše movement in the 1930s.) leader Major Slavko Kvaternik.
 Military intelligence (Nachrichtenabteilung) for the occupation zone was entrusted to Croat Lujo Šafranek-Kavić, as the Austro-Hungarian army relied considerably on South Slav officers and Bosnian Muslims knowledge of the language for intelligence purposes.

 In December 1916, Thallóczy was killed in a train crash while returning from Vienna to Belgrade.
 In January 1917, Teodor Kušević, a high-ranking functionary from Bosnia and Herzegovina, was appointed to replace him as the civilian commissioner.
 The function was given more prominence with new areas of responsibility including trade, police, religion, education, justice and finance.